eclipse/jnosql-extensions/README.md

 # artemis-driver
-This project contains all specialization to Artemis
+This project contains all specialization to Eclipse JNoSQL Artemis.
+The specific behavior in a NoSQL database matters, that's why there are Eclipse JNoSQL Artemis specializations.